|Degrees:||BA Hons (Wilfrid Laurier University); MA, PhD (University of Reading, UK)|

 He keeps an open lab notebook of his research and experiments in digital history and archaeology at his research blog, www.electricarchaeology.ca and a more experimental one at http://smgprojects.github.io/.

-He is currently on sabbatical.
-When he teaches, he explores historical methods and digital history at all levels, including seminars in the collaborative MA Digital Humanities program as well as in the MA Public History program.
+His teaching explores historical methods and digital history at all levels, including seminars in the collaborative MA Digital Humanities program (see for instance DHCU.ca) as well as in the MA Public History program.

-He recently spoke at the NEH funded Institute on Digital Archaeology Method and Practice at Michigan State University.
+He was a faculty member at the NEH funded Institute on Digital Archaeology Method and Practice at Michigan State University.
 His sessions focussed on augmented reality for archaeology, and how to fail productively in digital work:

 (in the video below, start at the 4 min mark:)

-Trailer for his graduate seminar in digital history:
+Trailer for his graduate seminar in digital history (and here’s the syllabus):

-He has recently published ‘The Historian’s Macroscope‘, a handbook to big data in digital history, for undergraduates written with Ian Milligian (Waterloo) and Scott Weingart (Carnegie Mellon).
+He wrote ‘The Historian’s Macroscope‘, a handbook to big data in digital history, for undergraduates with Ian Milligian (Waterloo) and Scott Weingart (Carnegie Mellon).
 The open access version of the book, along with supplementary materials, may be viewed at http://themacroscope.org.

 Dr. Graham’s online footprint – slides, datasets, papers – may be accessed here (or on his website).
 His github code repository is here.
 Recent work by his students on ‘minecrafting history’ can be found in the ‘HIST3812A’ repository on github.